Morgan Jones (The Walking Dead): Season 4

 At the beginning of the second half of the season, Morgan decides to return to Alexandria to tell Rick that he was right: Morgan did find his way back to people after all.
 During this time, Morgan's group discovers that a series of truck drivers led by a man called Polar Bear have been leaving supplies along the roadways for anyone who needs them.
 However, a powerful hurricane hits, separating the group.
 While taking refuge in a semi-truck during the storm, Morgan is accidentally transported to Mississippi where he makes three new friends in Jim, Sarah and Wendell.
 The group makes their way back to Texas, leaving boxes of supplies belonging to the original truck driver along the road for other survivors, but come into conflict with a woman named Martha who was driven insane after losing her husband in a car accident when no one would help her.
-Having watched Al's video tapes, Martha sees Morgan's statement that "I lose people and then I lose myself" and sets out to make Morgan strong by killing his friends.

-Morgan finds himself the leader of the group as they become cornered in a hospital and Jim is bitten.
-Blaming himself for their situation, Morgan attempts to sacrifice himself to allow his friends to escape, but they come back and rescue Morgan while Jim sacrifices himself so that they can all get away.
-Morgan decides to lead his new group to Alexandria, but attempts to help Martha first who has poisoned the others with antifreeze.
-Unable to help his friends, Morgan once again almost loses himself, but regains control and makes an arduous journey to save the others.
-Morgan succeeds in reaching the others in time and countering the antifreeze poisoning through the ethanol in beer from Jim's brewery.
-Upon returning to help Martha, she is discovered to have succumbed to a massive infection from an earlier untreated gunshot wound and Morgan puts her down and buries Martha.

-Inspired by his conflict with Martha, a woman driven to insanity because no one would help, Morgan chooses not to return to Alexandria.
+After Jim is bitten and dies, and Martha is defeated, Morgan chooses not to return to Alexandria.
 Instead, Morgan decides to take over a denim factory and use it and the resources Polar Bear left behind to help other survivors in need.
 The rest of the group chooses to join in with Morgan's efforts instead of going their separate ways or to Alexandria.